-A simple pattern for DIY Sesame Street character softies, rice packs, or bean bags!
+A simple pattern for DIY Sesame Street character softies or bean bags!
 This easy to follow tutorial can even be enlarged and used to make a Sesame Street character pillow.
 Elmo, Bert, Ernie, Cookie Monster, Oscar the Grouch, and Grover.
 Who is your favorite?

 Most of my hair brained ideas happen when I am supposed to be sleeping at night.
 This one was no exception.
 I made a small rice pack (the kind you can heat in the microwave) for my kids awhile back and Mac loves carrying it around.
 It is just the right size for his toddler fingers to hold on to.
 As I was laying in bed I thought that it would be fun to make him an Elmo one.
+Instead, I decided to make him a softie (filled with pillow stuffing) so that he could cuddle with it.
 Then I thought, why stop with Elmo?
 I’ll make him a Sesame Street collection!
-I wasn’t sure that he needed 6 rice packs, and then I wasn’t sure that he needed a rice pack at all.
-He just liked carrying it around because of it’s size.
-I decided that to make them softies (filled with pillow stuffing) so that he can cuddle with them.

 These are the perfect size for Sesame Street bean bags too!
 So many possibilities.